JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar/TrayNotifierMenuBar.md

-# Getting Started with Compose for Desktop
+# Tray and menu notification

 ## What is covered